aadeity/aadeity/README.md

 ## 🧠 About Me

-I like working with data because it makes me think slowly and carefully.
+Hey there!
+Talking about me , I like working with data and i think thats the most accurate and shortest summary of all my works .

-Most of my work lives somewhere between **data science, machine learning, analytics, and data engineering**.
+Talking about my works,  most of my work lives somewhere between **data science, machine learning, analytics, and data engineering**.
 I enjoy starting from raw, unstructured data and slowly shaping it into something useful, whether that is a model, a dashboard, or a system someone can actually rely on.

 I care a lot about things making sense.
 Clear assumptions.
 Clean pipelines.
 Honest evaluation.